Built-In Floating Desk with Closet Rods

 I skipped the floating side shelves and instead installed closet rods running front to back on both sides of the closet.

--Dimensions will vary based on your space but you want to leave enough room for clothing to hang on a hanger without the desktop being in the way.
+Desktop: Dimensions will vary based on your space but you want to leave enough room for clothing to hang on a hanger without the desktop being in the way.
 The hangers we use are 16.5” wide and I was able to add another inch or so for a little extra space.
 You’ll also want to make sure there’s enough space for your desktop to run wider than the opening of the closet so that it will have part of the wall at the front of the closet to rest on cleats.
 In some cases you don’t need a cleat on a front wall but since the sides of the desktop in this scenario will be free floating, the front cleats are definitely needed.